 For more great restaurants in Belgium and beyond, check out our Restaurant Review page.

 Gluten-free Belgian Beer

 It seems many of Belgium’s favourite treats aren’t gluten-free; waffles, pastries, carbonnade and sometimes even chocolate can contain gluten.
 Of course, Belgian beer is also on the gluten-free chopping block – at least most of it.
-A few Belgian brewers are dabbling in gluten-free beer and it seems it’s not half bad.
+A few Belgian brewers are dabbling in gluten-free beer, and it seems it’s not half bad.
 Andrew reviewed several gluten-free beer options in this article.

 I’m not a beer-drinker, so I can only base this on anecdotal experience, but it seems the most popular Gluten-free Belgian beer is from Brunehaut.
 They produce both a blond and an amber ale which are organic as well as gluten-free.

 Brouwerij Huyghe also brews Mongozo Gluten Free beer.
 This beer has the gluten removed from it leaving the taste of a traditional lager.
-It won a gold medal at the World Beer Awards in 2012 for the best gluten-free pilsner, so it’s either pretty good or the competition is very bad.
+It won a gold medal at the World Beer Awards in 2012 for the best gluten-free pilsner, so it’s either pretty good, or the competition is terrible.